roktiw/Microsoft-Edge-Favorites-in-New-Tab-Page/readme.md

-# Microsoft Edge Favorites in New Tab Page
+# Always Open Favorites in New Tab for Microsoft Edge

 🚀 **Microsoft Edge Favorites in New Tab Page** is a lightweight Microsoft Edge extension that sets the new tab page (`edge://newtab`) to automatically open `edge://favorites/`.
 This allows instant access to your bookmarks without additional clicks.